Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QrOJ_rZvb7M.md

 ### Transcript

-> why would i spend one dollar if i could just build gas miles and build gas months then don't spend the one dollar
+> why would I spend one dollar if I could just build gas miles and build gas months then don't spend the one dollar